What about a Warranty?

 Can I charge my cell phone or laptop?

-There is a factory 12V outlet that can provide up to 300W of power.
 You’ll get in the habit of charging devices to 100% while you’re driving or idling, and using your device’s battery when you’re off grid or shut down.

 Does your van have 120VAC electrical outlets?